epezent/implot_demos/README.md

 - OpenGL
 - C++17 compiler

+**Note**: Compiled and tested with MSVC.
+Minor changes to `CMakeLists.txt` may be required to support other compilers.
+If you make a fix, please submit a PR.

 ## Build Instructions
 1. Clone this repository, [ImPlot](https://github.com/epezent/implot), and [ImGui](https://github.com/ocornut/imgui) into a parent directory (name doesn't matter):